 As if these issues were not already enough, another one seems to have got enough traction to force us to take notice.
 A handful of users have reported that their iPhones are dropping calls after update to iOS 13.
 As always, we have decided to share some helpful tricks that could help in troubleshooting the dropped calls problem.

 First and foremost, we haven’t encountered it on our devices.
 But based on the feedback of a few iPhone owners who had run into the issue, we can confirm that the problem is prevalent and warrants an immediate fix.
 That all being said, let’s explore the ways and means to fix this weird call dropping problem on the iPhone!

-How to Fix iPhone Dropping Calls in iOS 13: 10 Reliable Solutions
+10 Solutions to Fix iPhone Dropping Calls in iOS 13

 We have lined up the tricks based on their ability to resolve the “iPhone dropping calls” issue.
 So, get started with the first solution.
 If it gets the job done, you don’t need to dive deeper.
 But it fails to restore normalcy, keep trying other solutions until you have overcome the hurdle.

 It’s known to be a problem solver, so try it out upfront.

 - On iPhone 6s or earlier and iPhone SE: Press and hold the Home button and power button at once for about ten seconds until the Apple logo appears on the screen